Doineann/git-credential-extender/README.md

 This script resolves this by ensuring the `path` field contains the full repository path, extracted from the remote URL, so credentials are managed individually for each repository.

+**git-credential-extender** effectively 'extends' the key-names for the key/value pairs for your actual credential manager, so that it allows you to store a password for each repository for the same user.

 ## How it works under the hood
 Suppose you are cloning `https://github.com/example-user/example-repo.git`.